 Basic Behavior-Analytic Skills

-Master common behavior-analytic skills and methods for assessing the cause of problem behavior.
+Master behavior-analytic skills, methods for assessing the cause of challenging behavior, and development of effective treatment plans.

 Client-Centered Responsibilities

-Learn effective intervention strategies that can be applied to almost all clients.
+Learn effective intervention strategies that can be applied to a variety of clients needs.

 Foundational Knowledge